gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 ---
-title: Security for static sites.
+title: Security for Modern Web Frameworks.
 date: 2019-03-27
 author: Alex Moon
-excerpt: "While more secure than their server side counterparts, static sites provide new and unique security concerns."
+excerpt: "While more secure than their server-side counterparts, modern web frameworks provide new and unique security concerns."
 tags:
   - security
   - api
   - JAMstack
 ---

-Among the many lauded benefits of using a static site generator (i.e. Gatsby) is security.
-So much so, that in the Gatsby blog there has never been a single post focussed on mitigating security issues.
-There is not even a doc!
-This is troubling, because, it creates the myth that there are no security issues to worry about.
-HINT: You should still be worried about security.
+Among the many lauded benefits of using Gatsby (and other client-side frameworks) is security.
+It is really nice to see a framework not require developers to stress about security, however.
+For those new to Gatsby or web development, this can contribute to a myth that there are no security issues.

-Please understand, there are whole classes of security vulnerabilities that are eliminated by using Gatsby.
+Please understand, there are whole classes of security vulnerabilities that are eliminated by using Gatsby for web development.
 But, there are still others that are shared and some that are created.
-You just need to make sure you're aware of those new concerns and how to remedy them.
-But, what security vulnerabilities exist in Gatsby sites and how do you avoid them?
+You need to make sure you are aware of these possible vulnerabilities and how to remedy them.

 This article will briefly cover shared security concerns that exist between all flavors of websites.
-It will then dive deeper on the security concerns unique to static sites.
+It will then dive deeper on the security concerns unique to modern web frameworks.

 ## Defining Terms